On this page:

 11. Experiment ready

 Once your experiment has successfully been instantiated, the progress bar will be complete, the status tab will turn green, showing "Your experiment is ready!" and you’ll be given a number of new options at the bottom of the screen with which to interact with your experiment.
+However, before proceeding to the next step, make sure that the "Startup scripts are still running" message is no longer present.

 screenshots/powder/powder-ready2.png